“Customer service shouldn’t just be a department, it should be the entire company.” –-Tony Hsieh

 In your job interview, try to give an example of a time when you were able to resolve a tricky issue for a customer without asking for help.

-If you received a promotion or a customer service award, be sure to mention this in your job interview.
+If you received a customer service award, be sure to mention this in your job interview.
 And don’t forget to explain what you did to deserve praise.
+If you received a promotion because of your customer service skills, even better!
+Highlight those promotions on your resume to really stand out.

 For example, if you received an award because you increased customer satisfaction scores by 20%, then mention that accomplishment.